unhcr-americas/usa_refugee_data/README.md

 This package is built on the work from [Fabio Votta](https://favstats.eu) for the preparation of the article [Exploring U.S. Refugee Data](https://favstats.eu/post/exploring_us_refugee_data/) .

-It allows to scrap data from from US Refugee Processing Center (RPC): <http://ireports.wrapsnet.org/Interactive-Reporting/EnumType/Report?ItemPath=/rpt_WebArrivalsReports/MX%20-%20Arrivals%20by%20Nationality%20and%20Religion> and generate a few pre-build visualizations.
+The original script were scraping data from from US Refugee Processing Center (RPC): <http://ireports.wrapsnet.org/Interactive-Reporting/EnumType/Report?ItemPath=/rpt_WebArrivalsReports/MX%20-%20Arrivals%20by%20Nationality%20and%20Religion> that has been now decommissioned.

 ## Install